zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    An event that signals a pcap file is done being processed.

-   :path: the filesystem path of the pcap file
+   :param path: the filesystem path of the pcap file

 .. zeek:id:: analyzer_confirmation
    :source-code: base/bif/event.bif.zeek 436 436